Eligible Telecommunications Carrier (ETC) & Universal Service Funding Information

 Eligible Telecommunications Carrier (ETC) is a term used by the Federal Communications Commission (FCC) to identify any company eligible to receive federal universal service funding from the high-cost program and / or Lifeline program.
 A company must apply for ETC status on a state-specific basis by demonstrating the company meets qualifying criteria and will comply with program requirements.
-The following links provide forms and information regarding ETC filings, and Lifeline and Disabled program enrollment.
+The following links provide forms and information regarding ETC applications and filings, Lifeline and Disabled program enrollment and universal service fund support amounts.

 ETC Annual Filing (Form 481) - Must be filed by all companies who have obtained ETC status from the PSC, including wireless ETCs by July 1.
 Form / Instructions